maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

-# Furture plans
+# Future plans

 The following features are in approximate priority order.
 Please contact the developers if you have suggestions for other features.

 ## Minor features to add immediately on completion of 3.0 ##

 * Introduce a variable so the maxima code "knows the attempt number".
-* Fix MCQs so that the displayed text is full CASText.
-* Better deploy features, including "drop all" and "redeploy"?
-* Systematic deploying of all versions?
-* Ensure the conditionals in CASText adaptive blocks code makes it into version 2.3.
+* Ensure the conditionals in CASText adaptive blocks code makes it into version 3.
 (Aalto)
 * Add a feature to display the Maxima form of an internal variable - useful for helping students.
 (Aalto: contact Matti).
-* Re-check Maxima functions for security settings.
 * Move sample_questions into the language directory.

 ### Existing bugs to confirm ###

-* What is the status of inputs in equations, particularly with MathJAX.
+* What is the status of inputs in equations, particularly with MathJax.
 Confirm what happens when these are locked once a worked solution has been called for.

 ### Consolidation of mailing lists, forum, wiki etc. ###

 We need to consolidate all of these things.

-* Remove wiki.
+* Remove old wiki.
 * Upate forum.
 * Announcements on Moodle mailing lists.
 * Re-install demonstration servers.